troperville

 • Cerebus Syndrome: Sort of a self-contained example.
 The songs start out fun and even uplifting, but at about the halfway point after Jet Star and Kobra Kid die, things start sounding angrier, sadder rather sinister, and the storyline ends with a positively grating Last Note Nightmare Downer Ending.

-• Character Blog: The mysterious Twitter accounts for Dr. Death Defying, Agent Cherri Cola, News A Go Go, and Tommy Chow Mein.
+• Character Blog: The mysterious Twitter accounts for Dr. Death Defying, Agent Cherri Cola, News A Go Go, Tommy Chow Mein, DJ Hot Chimp.
+Bob Fillmore and Gary Levko.
 We think.

-• Concept Album: Seems to be following in the heels of The Black Parade
+• Concept Album: Following in the heels of The Black Parade.

-• Deus Ex Nukina: possibly part of the plot or universe of the next album.
+• Deus ex Nukina: possibly part of the plot or universe of the album.
+The Better Living Industries mentions "the great fires of 2012", but there hasn't been much about that since.

 • Dog Food Diet: In the video for "Na Na Na", the band is seen eating "Power Pup" from cans.